ga4gh-discovery/data-connect/hugo/content/docs/security/data-source.md

 This page discusses different approaches to securing a Data Connect implementation depending on which implementation path you choose and how complex your access needs are.

-Data Connect can be implemented in many ways:
+Data Connect can be implemented in many ways.
+For example:

 * as static files in a web server or cloud bucket ("tables in a bucket")
 * in front of a single database server (for example, PostgreSQL, MySQL, or ElasticSearch)